 But it is not the only way to write a novel.
 Indeed, the writer Martin Amis said: “The common conception of how novels get written seems to me to be an exact description of writer’s block.”
 (Amis also recommends writing in longhand.)

 For some writers, all that planning, structure and preparation is like swimming through peanut butter: possible, but incredibly hard work.
 Some writers may not have the time, the inclination or the patience to plan out their novels, do their research, and imagine their characters before they even start writing.
 Or they may simply feel that all that structure doesn’t feel very creative.

 How long does it take to write a book this way?
 It can take any amount of time, but if you are not writing full time, you should plan on at least a year.

 Stephen King on writing: how the master does it

 For people who don’t feel that planning will work for them, we have the second method of writing a novel: the Stephen King writing process.

 The most famous account of this method is the book by the fantastically successful novelist Stephen King: “On Writing” (see picture).
-Many professional writers and reviewers hate “On Writing”, but I like it both its short autobiography about how King became a writer (he didn’t find it easy) and his thoughts on how to write, which I found revolutionary.
+Many professional writers and reviewers hate “On Writing”, but I like both parts.
+First a short autobiography about how King became a writer – he didn’t find it easy.
+Then part : how does Stephen King write his books – which I found revolutionary.